Animal testing: History

 On 3 November 1957, a Soviet dog, Laika, became the first of many animals to orbit the Earth.
 In the 1970s, antibiotic treatments and vaccines for leprosy were developed using armadillos, then given to humans.
 The ability of humans to change the genetics of animals took an enormous step forward in 1974 when Rudolf Jaenisch could produce the first transgenic mammal, by integrating DNA from simians into the genome of mice.
 This genetic research progressed rapidly and, in 1996, Dolly the sheep was born, the first mammal to be cloned from an adult cell.

 Other 20th-century medical advances and treatments that relied on research performed in animals include organ transplant techniques, the heart-lung machine, antibiotics, and the whooping cough vaccine.
 Treatments for animal diseases have also been developed, including for rabies, anthrax, glanders, feline immunodeficiency virus (FIV), tuberculosis, Texas cattle fever, classical swine fever (hog cholera), heartworm, and other parasitic infections.
 Animal experimentation continues to be required for biomedical research, and is used with the aim of solving medical problems such as Alzheimer's disease, AIDS, multiple sclerosis, spinal cord injury, many headaches, and other conditions in which there is no useful in vitro model system available.

 Toxicology testing became important in the 20th century.
 In the 19th century, laws regulating drugs were more relaxed.
-For example, in the US, the government could only ban a drug after they had prosecuted a company for selling products that harmed customers.
+For example, in the U.S., the government could only ban a drug after they had prosecuted a company for selling products that harmed customers.
 However, in response to the Elixir Sulfanilamide disaster of 1937 in which the eponymous drug killed over 100 users, the US Congress passed laws that required safety testing of drugs on animals before they could be marketed.
 Other countries enacted similar legislation.
 In the 1960s, in reaction to the Thalidomide tragedy, further laws were passed requiring safety testing on pregnant animals before a drug can be sold.